- About Us

 - Data Resources

 Navigating Difference is a cultural competency training for professionals who work in communities.
-A statewide team of Purdue trainers offer a three-hour interactive workshop on cultural awareness to groups who are interested in working more effectively with others.
-An intensive three-day Navigating Difference training is also available for those who want to deepen their knowledge, skills and appreciation for connecting across diverse audiences.
+A statewide team of Purdue trainers offer a half-day interactive workshop on cultural awareness to groups who are interested in working more effectively with others.
+An intensive three-day Navigating Difference training is also available for those who want to deepen their knowledge, skills and appreciation for connecting across diversity with clientele, co-workers and community members.

 This research-based training helps individuals gain the knowledge, skills and attitude to increase their own cultural competence in order to build more inclusive work environments and communities.
 Developed by Washington State University Extension, Navigating Difference: Cultural Competency Training has successfully trained Extension professionals, librarians, educators, health and social service providers, public servants, law enforcement and public safety professionals in many states.
 The goals for the training are to assist participants to: